 Reconnect the water pump to the fresh water tank

 After you have pumped the ant-freeze through your water lines the next step is to reconnect your water pump to the fresh water tank.
 Once you have done that, you can go back and undo the bypass adjustments you made earlier at the water heater.
 This makes it easier to set up in the spring when you are ready to use your RV.

 However, you’re not quite done.
 Now you need to take some of that anti-freeze around your RV and dump it down the drains of your sinks, shower and toilet.
 This prevents any freeze up in the goose-neck traps below them and also prevents any rubber plastic seals in those fittings from freezing up and becoming brittle.

 Now that you know the essentials of winterizing your RV, there are other things you can do such as wheel covers, snow removal and window or air conditioning covers to further protect your RV but I will address those in a future article.
+If you have a smaller camper, this is a great read for how to winterize it.
+Once the weather warms up, be sure to read my recent article on how to dewinterize your RV too.
 Until then, I hope to see you out there and safe travels.

 If you’re thinking about braving the cold weather, read my article on how to survive winter in your RV.